ticky/jessicastokes.net/examples.md

 ### Canvas Dither

-Javascript and HTML5 canvas, 2012
+JavaScript and HTML5 canvas, 2012

 Uses modern web standards to accept an image and then render it in several different ways.